-- 15) What do you think you can do to move the School closer to the Goals and Criteria? - 16) What interaction do you have with other Holy Child Schools?
+- 10) What strategies are in place to support a struggling student (academically, personally)? - Can you give examples of how you integrate issues of justice, morality, and faith into your curriculum?
+[Goal 4] - 12) How do you integrate community resources into your courses and programs?
+[Goal 3] - What is your role in planning the curriculum?
+Are the Goals and Criteria ever a part of this discussion and decision?
+[Goals 3, 4] - What opportunities for professional development have you taken in the last year?
+[Goal 3] - What do you think you can do to move the school closer to the Goals and Criteria? - 16) What interaction do you have with other Holy Child schools?
 [Goal 2] - 17) How are you connected to the Holy Child Network?
-[Goal 2] - 18) Do School decisions flow from the philosophy and the Goals and Criteria?
-How? - 19) How do you feel the Goals and Criteria have influenced your professional/departmental/personal goals? - 20) What structures or processes are in place for faculty hiring, mentoring and evaluation according to the mission and Holy Child philosophy?
+[Goal 2] - 18) Do school decisions flow from the philosophy and the Goals and Criteria?
+How? - 19) How do you feel the Goals and Criteria have influenced your professional/departmental/personal goals? - What structures or processes are in place for faculty hiring, mentoring and evaluation according to the mission and Holy Child philosophy? - \ Tell us about your participation in this process.